just-the-docs/just-the-docs/docs/training/std-1.md

     * Participation in raids/defenses (with an OIC,)
     * Tasks given by Command Staff
     * MELEE KILLS (Skull collection system).
-....All melee weapons have the ability to collect skulls to be converted to corruption.
+        * All melee weapons have the ability to collect skulls to be converted to corruption.
-....Some that are more difficult to utilize grant even MORE corruption per kill!
+        * Some that are more difficult to utilize grant even MORE corruption per kill!
-..../1skulls command with most melee weapons will display who you have killed and how many times.
+        * /1skulls command with most melee weapons will display who you have killed and how many times.

 + Corruption Altar
     * How to Deposit Skull
     * How to pledge in dark pact for God Favor
     * How to transfer corruption (see if they're dumb enough to give you their corruption)
-    * Show them some of the more "strange" weapons that can take skulls ....(autogun bayonet, repair tool, etc.)
+    * Show them some of the more "strange" weapons that can take skulls
+        * autogun bayonet, repair tool, etc.

 + God Favor
     * Explain to them how God Favor works, and explain that they can spend corruption to buy god favor points.